-- 22. For the purposes of estimating fishery selectivity for the SSRUs 882C-H fishery, three strata are defined using D. mawsoni length- and age-frequency data: SSRU 882H, 882G and 882C-F (WG-FSA-14/56, 14/57 and 16/45). - 23.
-The numbers of otoliths collected by New Zealand vessels and subsequently aged are insufficient to represent the age frequency of the catch in each of the strata in every year.
-Where available, the otolith ages were used to construct annual area-specific age-length keys (ALKs), which were applied to the scaled length-frequency distributions for those years to produce annual catch-at-age distributions (WG-FSA-16/45).
-In 2017, New Zealand undertook to coordinate the fishing-related data collection and subsequent otolith ageing to ensure enough otoliths were made available for a stock assessment in 2018 (SC-CAMLR XXXVI, Annex 7, paragraphs 3.122 to 3.126).
+21. For the purposes of estimating fishery selectivity for the SSRUs 882C-H fishery, three strata are defined using D. mawsoni length- and age-frequency data: SSRU 882H, 882G and 882C-F (WG-FSA-14/56, 14/57 and 16/45).

+22. The numbers of otoliths collected by New Zealand vessels and subsequently aged are insufficient to represent the age frequency of the catch in each of the strata in every year.
+Where available, the otolith ages were used to construct annual area-specific age-length keys (ALKs), which were applied to the scaled length-frequency distributions for those years to produce annual catch-at-age distributions (WG-FSA-18/36).